stem-discord/public/STEM_Rules.md

 <details>
 <summary><b>A. Good to Do</b></summary>
 These are rules that you should observe at all times.
 Repeated negligence may be punishable.

+> Some rule breakers will be banned instantly.
+This takes into account for account age in server, message count, and obvious trollish behaviors.

 1. Respect all [Discord Terms of Service and Guidelines](https://discordapp.com/guidelines).
 This includes all the basics, including but not limited to: be respectful of one another, don't harass, don't spam, don't spam, don't post inappropriate or malicious content.